COVID-19 pandemic in Nevada: Vaccines

 As of February 2021, the state had administered 500,000 doses, including first and second doses.
-The single-dose Janssen vaccine became available in Nevada in March 2021.
-Vaccinations for the general public, aged 16 and up, began on April 6, 2021.
-By that time, the concept of vaccine passports had been introduced in Las Vegas.
-The state briefly suspended use of the Janssen vaccine in April 2021, after six U.S. residents – including a Nevada woman – developed blood clots.
+The single-dose Janssen vaccine became available to Nevadans in March 2021, and the concept of vaccine passports was introduced in Las Vegas.
+Vaccinations for the state's general public, aged 16 and up, began on April 6, 2021.
+The state briefly suspended use of the Janssen vaccine that month, after six U.S. residents – including a Nevada woman – developed blood clots.
 Simultaneously, fewer Nevada residents were choosing to get vaccinated.
 Vaccination rates were particularly low among Latino residents, prompting organizations to launch a campaign which included Spanish-language billboards and pop-up clinics in Hispanic areas.

-In June 2021, Sisolak introduced a vaccine incentive program that would take place over the next two months.
+In June 2021, Sisolak introduced a two-month vaccine incentive program.
 Vaccinated residents would be eligible for prizes, with a new winner announced each week leading up to a grand prize of $1 million.
 The program, financed by federal relief funds, would have nearly 2,000 prizes worth a total of $5 million.
 Clark County also approved a pilot program to pay a $100 incentive to 1,000 residents to get vaccinated.
 The program was successful, leading to a renewal.

 On August 20, 2021, the state reported that 50 percent of its eligible population had been fully vaccinated.
 By that time, proof of vaccination had become increasingly common for entry into sports events and entertainment venues, as well as college attendance.
-That month, the state required its 27,000 employees to either become vaccinated or get tested weekly.
+The state also required its 27,000 employees to either become vaccinated or get tested weekly.
 Vaccine mandates were subsequently announced for some government employees, including those working in health care and prison facilities.
 Some employees threatened to quit rather than become vaccinated, although the state did not expect this to be a major issue.
 The four-month vaccine mandate, which also applied to college students, expired at the end of 2021.
-As of August 2022, Nevada had one of the lowest COVID-19 vaccination rates in the U.S for children under the age of five.
+As of August 2022, Nevada had one of the lowest COVID-19 vaccination rates in the U.S. for children under the age of five.